MO Supreme Court hears state’s claim Rams owe hundreds-of-thousands in taxes

 Mock also contended the state erred in claiming the amount charged by the Rams for admission included the city tax.
 He said the city tax is not a charge for admission, and by law is not subject to Missouri taxation, and argued the state’s case draws on the illegal practice of double taxation.

-The Missouri Supreme Court will render a verdict in the case at a later date.
+The Missouri Supreme Court will render a decision in the case at a later date.